Sissel Tolaas: Projects

-Tolaas has completed 52 City SmellScape research projects since 1998, of, for and with major cities all over the world such as Paris, Stockholm, Kansas City, Kansas, & Kansas City, Missouri, Berlin, Oslo, London, Cape Town, Kochi, Istanbul, Shanghai, Singapore, Tokyo, Amman, New York Central Park and Seoul.
+Tolaas has completed 52 City SmellScape research projects since 1998, of, for and with major cities including Paris, Kansas City, Berlin, and Amman.

 Since 2018 Tolaas is working on an archive of the world's oceans and a project on the morbidity and decay of Detroit.
 Since 2014 Tolaas has been active in several start-ups in the field of the senses.
-In 2016 Tolaas launched the world's first Smell Memory Kit; several other devices and sense tools are in the pipeline.
+In 2016 Tolaas launched the world's first Smell Memory Kit; several other devices and sense tools are under development.

 The Re_Search Lab continues to support interdisciplinary projects and research involving smell, odor, and fragrance.
 It establishes communication among experts in different fields dealing with olfaction.

 Her project Sweat Fear | Fear Sweat from 2005 examines the body odors of twenty men, all of whom have a severe phobia of other bodies.
 Their smells were collected and chemically reproduced.
 The simulated sweat molecules were painted onto the gallery walls using a micro-encapsulation process, where they became activated by touch.

 In her artist's statement about the installation the Fear of smell — the smell of Fear at the 2005 Tirana Biennale, Tolaas explains: "In the modern West, we tend to think of smell in purely aesthetic terms, pleasant or unpleasant.
 In many other cultures however, smells have provided and still provide a basic means of defining the and interacting with the world.
 This is particularly the case in so far as odours are closely associated with personal and group identity.
-The study of the history, anthropology, and sociology of smells is, in a very real sense, an investigation into the ‘essence’ of human culture itself."
+The study of the history, anthropology, and sociology of smells is, in a very real sense, an investigation into the ‘essence’ of human culture itself."Tolaas works with numerous companies and institutions, and her projects have been presented, among others, in TED Global, Cooper-Hewitt Museum, Minsheng Art Museum in Shanghai, Time Museum Guangzhou, Edinburgh International Fashion Festival 2012, and Louisiana Museum in Denmark.
+She has had engagements with many universities and institutions around the world, including MIT and Harvard University.

+Beginning in 2019, Tolaas has worked with fashion brand Balenciaga on custom scents and set designs for runway presentations.
+As part of Balenciaga's first couture presentation, the artist created a candle using scent molecules extracted from Balenciaga's headquarters and garments in their archive.
+The Metropolitan Museum Costume Institute worked with Tolaas to develop custom scents for the 2024 show "Sleeping Beauties: Reawakening Fashion."